 If the harassment is coming from anybody else then the employer will be liable if it knew or should have known about it and failed to take prompt and appropriate corrective action.

-What an employee must do when unlawfully harassed
+What an employee must do when unlawfully harassed in Texas

 Often employees are harassed but there are no adverse employment actions.
 Rather than suffer the ongoing hostility, employees quit or take demotions to avoid the hostile work environment.
 This is called a constructive discharge, which means the employer made conditions so unbearable that the employer is treated as though it made an intentional decision to terminate the employee.
 The problem in these cases is that the employee must prove the harassment was unlawful and that the employer is liable for it.